Sunday Night Football odds, prediction: Seahawks vs. Commanders picks, best bets from expert on 25-14 run

-Sunday Night Football prediction, odds, spread, time: Seahawks vs. Commanders picks from expert on a 25-14 run
+Sunday Night Football prediction, odds, spread, time: Seahawks vs. Commanders picks by expert on a 25-14 roll

 SportsLine expert Emory Hunt has revealed his Seattle Seahawks vs. Washington Commanders picks for 'Sunday Night Football'

 The Washington Commanders will look to snap a three-game losing streak when they take on the Seattle Seahawks on Sunday Night Football.
 Commanders quarterback Jayden Daniels will return after missing last week with a hamstring injury.
-The Seahawks (5-2), who are tied for first in the NFC West with the Los Angeles Rams, are 3-0 on the road this season.
-The Commanders (3-5), who are third in the NFC East, are 2-1 on their home field.
+The Seahawks (5-2), who are tied for first in the NFC West with the Los Angeles Rams, are 3-0 on the road this season, having also covered in all three.
+The Commanders (3-5), who are third in the NFC East, have a 2-1 straight-up and against-the-spread record on their home field.

 Kickoff from Northwest Stadium in Landover, Md., is set for 8:20 p.m.
 ET.
 The Commanders lead the all-time series 13-10, but the Seahawks have won four of the last six meetings.
-Seattle is a 3-point favorite in the latest Seahawks vs. Commanders odds from SportsLine consensus, while the over-under for total points scored is 48.5.
+Seattle is a 2.5-point favorite in the latest Seahawks vs. Commanders odds from SportsLine consensus, while the over-under for total points scored is 48.5, a 2.5-point increase from opening at 46.
+Seattle is at -153 on the money line (risk $153 to win $100), with Washington at +130 (risk $100 to win $130).
 Before making any Commanders vs. Seahawks picks, make sure you check out what SportsLine expert, Emory Hunt, has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: